 Designers always ask us to explain accrual accounting and how it pertains to the interior design industry.
-Good news is our CEO, Marissa Mckinney explains the difference between accrual and cash-based accounting in the attached article for Ivy Magazine.
+Good news is that our CEO, Marissa Jones explains the difference between accrual and cash-based accounting in the attached article for Ivy Magazine.
 Our simple answer, accrual basis shows income when an invoice is generated while cash accounting does not record the income until it hits your bank.
-Accrual accounting shows designers a better picture of their profits unattached from wehter or not cash is in/out the door.
+Accrual accounting shows designers a better picture of their profits unattached from whether or not cash is in/out the door.

 Accrual accounting records invoices on your financials regardless if it is paid or not.
 That is why our Recommended Ivy & QBO Processes are so essential for the integration between Ivy & QBO.
 Here is the most current version of our updated processes.

 - Some designers skip the process of creating proposals and go straight to the invoice.
 We strongly advise against this method of reporting.
 If proposals are not used and instead invoices are altered systems get messy.
 If an unpaid invoice sits unpaid for weeks on end, it will show up on your financials and you will have to pay sales tax on the invoice even if it is not paid.
 Our advice: Proposals!
 Proposals!
 Proposals!
 Those are your working documents and any changes will not show up on your financials until it is turned into an invoice.
 Immediately after the proposal is paid (Ivy will send you an email notifying you of the payment from your client) generate an invoice.
 This will ensure that you are paying sales tax only on money collected.